 This is obviously one of the most stressful aspects of a divorce.
 While judges in New York family courts will try to divide custody fairly between the parents, it ultimately will come down to the NY judge’s determination about what is in the “best interests of the child” in determining which parent will be awarded primary custody.When filing for custody of your child(ren), it is important to be able to present a detailed case to the judge indicating how each child will be provided for in terms of family access, education, and living arrangements – among many other variables.

-- Maintenance and Child Support Payments in New York.
 Alimony and child support in New York are usually paid by the primary breadwinner to the primary caregiver in a typical divorce.
 In most cases, child support must be paid until the child turns 21 and should take into account a child’s living expenses, education and health care costs, and even childcare fees if the caregiver is employed.
 Alimony payments, in New York, are typically paid starting from when the divorce commences in order to provide the spouse with temporary living expenses while the matter is adjudicated.
 Permanent alimony payments, once awarded by the family court, will typically only cease upon remarriage of the supported spouse or the death of either party.

 In all cases, due to the complexity of the process and the stakes involved, it is always better to have an attorney in New York assist you with a contested divorce.
-For more information, please contact one of the lawyers below.
+For more information, please contact one of the NY lawyers below.

-- International Divorces in New York Courts: Grounds for Divorce in New York: New York Divorce Basics
+- International Divorces in New York Courts: Grounds for Divorce in New York

-- What Can and Cannot Be Included In A New York Prenuptial Agreement
+- Drafting a New York Prenuptial Agreement